 Low FODMAP Chicken Bone Broth & Coconut Cream

 Then, I deglaze the pot by slowly pouring in 2 cups of chicken bone broth, waiting about 15 seconds, and then scraping the bottom of the pot clean with a plastic spoon.
 Once the bottom of the pot is clean, I add 1 cup of coconut cream to the pot.
 You can purchase coconut cream in a can or separate it from a can of regular, full fat coconut milk (see recipe notes below for how to do this).

 Seasonings & Nutritional Yeast

 After all the liquid ingredients are in the pot, I stir in the following seasonings:

-- 2 teaspoon dried chives - one of my favourite low FODMAP ingredients
+- 2 teaspoons dried chives - one of my favorite low FODMAP ingredients

-- 2 teaspoon nutritional yeast - adds cheesy flavour to the sauce as well as a variety of B vitamins
+- 2 teaspoons nutritional yeast - adds cheesy flavor to the sauce as well as a variety of B vitamins

 - 1 teaspoon kosher - in addition to what's been sprinkled on the chicken before searing

 - ½ teaspoon freshly ground black pepper - in addition to what's been sprinkled on the chicken before searing

 Brown Rice Fettuccine Noodles

-To keep this recipe low FODMAP as well as gluten-free, I use brown rice fettuccine noodles (I like the Tinkyada brand, which can be found in the gluten-free isle at a lot of grocery stores in North America).
+To keep this chicken fettuccine alfredo recipe low FODMAP as well as gluten-free, I use brown rice fettuccine noodles (I like the Tinkyada brand, which can be found in the gluten-free isle at a lot of grocery stores in North America).
 If you use other types of noodles either in variety (such as gluten-free but not brown rice) or shape (such as spaghetti noodles or spirals), please note that the results may not be the same.

 Once the sauce is thoroughly stirred, I break the brown rice fettuccine noodles in half and add them to the pot.
 This must be done in a crisscross fashion lest run the risk of getting a burn error during the pressure cooking cycle.
 I took a photo of what the pot looked like after I added the noodles.
 Unfortunately, the noodles didn't fall in the pot exactly how I would have liked for a good visual demonstration, but it's better than nothing I suppose: